Teaming Up to Drive Wine Drinkers Into the Heart of Willamette

 Overall, the impact of the data captured by Bandwango has allowed both Visit Corvallis and the winery association to brag about their success more effectively to their stakeholders.

-The future of the passport is bright, with both organizations agreeing to extend the program until the end of 2021, so that tastings and purchases that happen during Thanksgiving weekend can be tracked and can be reported on.
+The future of the passport is bright, with both organizations agreeing to extend the program until the end of 2024.

 The impact of the passport can be summed up in three simple ways: happy partners, happy customers and more profit.